fsnotify/fsnotify/README.md

 import "gopkg.in/fsnotify/fsnotify.v0"
 ```

-A new major revision will be tagged when the API changes.
+A new major revision will be tagged for any future API changes.

 ## Contributing